mkschleg/Type-on-Strap/_posts/2018-10-21-blog-state-of-purpose.md

 ## What should I look for next?

-I have two starting threads that I want to write.
+I have a few starting threads that I want to write, but other content may come before these monolithic posts.
 First is a primer on coffee and why it is something we all should be drinking (or really a long rant about the best drink crafted by humankind), second is a primer on AI focused towards grounding the high expectations many people have.
 I want to have fun with all of my writing here so be prepared for snarky commentary and a big bowl of skepticism with coffee commentary interspersed everywhere.

 I'm excited to be crafting something (hopefully) unique, and look forward to the weird mix of caffeine induced rants brought to you by an overly stressed PhD student's lack of sleep.